leonardpahlke/si_man1/README.md

     2. [localhost:8089, NemId-password-generator](http://localhost:8089/docs)
     3. [localhost:8090, NemId-code-generator](http://localhost:8090/docs)

-_execute scripts within the terminal from the project root folder.
+_execute commands from the project root folder.
 When using uvicorn the python virtual environment need to be activated_

 ## Mandatory 1 - Module descriptions